Skip to main content

 Week 7 Assignment:

-Design your plan for building a solid foundation (integrity) and self-discipline, based on the 8 points discussed above.
+1. Design your 8 points detailed plan for building a solid foundation (integrity) and self-discipline, based on the 8 points discussed above.

 _____________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________

-Write a brief summary of what you learned this week and explain why it is important for all leaders.
-Post on your blog and share the link in your group.
+2. Email your assignment to your mentor and copy Team21.
+Post a summary of what you learned on your blog and share the link in your group.

 Comments